UMSL faculty and staff members honored with Chancellor’s Awards

-Interim Chancellor and Provost Kristin Sobolik highlighted the contributions of University of Missouri–St. Louis faculty and staff during the annual State of the University Address and Faculty and Staff Recognition ceremony.
+Chancellor Kristin Sobolik highlighted contributions of University of Missouri–St. Louis faculty and staff on Tuesday afternoon during the annual State of the University Address and Faculty and Staff Recognition Ceremony.

 The faculty honorees: